Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Quick Facts

-- Renewal cost: $50 renewal fee + $15 training certificate (if required)
+- Renewal cost: $50 fee (plus $50 training certificate if required)

-- New training required: No (unless expired more than 1 year)
+- New training required: No, unless expired more than 1 year

 - New background check: Yes (FBI + Oregon State Police)

-- Processing time: Same as initial application (15-45 days)
+- Processing time: 15 to 45 days (same as initial application)

 When to Renew Your Oregon CHL